History of Fordham University in Timeline

 Fordham University

-Fordham University, a private Jesuit research university in New York City, was established in 1841.
-Named after the Fordham neighborhood in the Bronx, it is the oldest Catholic and Jesuit university in the northeastern United States and the third-oldest university in New York City.
-The university is a prominent institution of higher education with a strong emphasis on Jesuit values.
+Fordham University, a private Jesuit research university located in New York City, was founded in 1841.
+Named after the Fordham neighborhood in the Bronx, it holds the distinction of being the oldest Catholic and Jesuit university in the northeastern United States and the third-oldest university in New York City.

-June 21, 1904: Authorization for Law and Medical Schools
+June 21, 1904: Approval to Open Law and Medical Schools

-On June 21, 1904, the Regents of the University of the State of New York consented to allow the board of trustees to authorize the opening of a law school and a medical school at St. John's College.
+On June 21, 1904, the Regents of the University of the State of New York consented to allow the board of trustees to authorize the opening of a law school and a medical school.

-In 1905, Fordham University became the first place on the East Coast of the United States to have a theater in the round with the construction of Collins Hall.
+In 1905, with the construction of Collins Hall, Fordham University became the first place on the East Coast of the United States to have a theater in the round, named the Penthouse Theatre.

 March 7, 1907: St. John's College Officially Became Fordham University

-On March 7, 1907, St. John's College officially became Fordham University.
-The name Fordham refers to the village of Fordham, where the Rose Hill campus is located.
+On March 7, 1907, St. John's College officially became Fordham University, deriving its name from the village of Fordham where the Rose Hill campus is located.

 In 1907, Marymount College, an independent women's college, was founded by the Religious of the Sacred Heart of Mary.